MohamedQachchaou/CAMLabs/Labs/1-1-CAM_Install.md

 cloudctl iam service-api-key-create ${serviceApiKeyName} ${serviceIDName} -d 'Api key for service-deploy'
 ```

+**Note:** Make sure all the command are executed correctly.
+Sometimes you need to hit enter to execute the last command.
+Make sure your output looks similar to the output below.

 When this command completes you should see the followin output: